Educational Wednesday, June 24, 2026

 The Two-Year Lookback Is the Trap

-The 2026 IRMAA Brackets and What Trips Them
+The 2026 Brackets and What Trips Them

-For 2026, the IRMAA income thresholds (based on 2024 MAGI) are approximately as follows for individuals filing as single: $106,000, $133,000, $167,000, $200,000, and $500,000.
+For 2026, the IRMAA thresholds (based on 2024 MAGI) are approximately $106,000, $133,000, $167,000, $200,000, and $500,000 for single filers.
 Married filing jointly thresholds are roughly double.
-Each cliff adds a meaningful surcharge tier.
-Crossing from just below $106,000 to just above it as a single filer adds approximately $70 per month to your Part B premium alone.
+Crossing from just below $106,000 to just above it as a single filer adds approximately $70 per month to Part B alone.

-- Required minimum distributions, which begin at age 73 and can be substantial by age 75 or 76
+• Required minimum distributions, which begin at age 73 and can be substantial by age 75 or 76

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.